ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-december-2023.md

 ### Data Considerations

-The "Active staking node" metric is defined as any full node with a reserve size greater than zero at any point in the month.
+The "Active staking node" metric is defined as any full node with a reserve size greater than zero which has submitted a commit transaction during the month in question.
 This definition, introduced last month, provides a more accurate reflection of active participation in the network.

 ## Network Total Monthly Rewards